PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-06 08:43:07
+Last updated: 2024-04-06 08:43:41
-Random Quote: A wolf is not a kraken.
-What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy
+Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo